 Fibromyalgia is a syndrome that predominantly affects women.
-Eighty to ninety percent of diagnosed patients with fibromyalgia are women, and it is common for fibromyalgia to be diagnosed during middle age.
+Eighty to ninety percent of diagnosed patients with fibromyalgia are women, viagra sale and it is common for fibromyalgia to be diagnosed during middle age.
 The syndrome causes mild to severe pain in areas of soft tissue called tender points that can be found all over the body, along with other symptoms such as fatigue and stiffness.
 Although there is no known cure for fibromyalgia, there are many treatment options to help relieve symptoms.
-Due to the cause of fibromyalgia being unknown, the individual effectiveness of each type of treatment can vary greatly.
+Due to the cause of fibromyalgia being unknown, healing the individual effectiveness of each type of treatment can vary greatly.

 Treatment ranges from exercise and different types of physical therapy, medications, cognitive-behavioral therapy, to simpler methods such as relaxation techniques.
 Many of the treatments have the purpose of relieving symptoms that come with the pain such as loss of sleep and stress.
 For this reason, alternative therapies can be helpful to certain individuals.
 Many treatments provide improvement to a patient’s overall quality of life, but very few single treatments have been studied or scientifically proven effective for the pain itself.
 Exercise and physical therapy have become a popular treatment for fibromyalgia, and over the past 25 years, the effect exercise has on patients has been increasingly studied.